dyamand/dyamand.github.io/src/doc/docs/tests/installation_monitoring.md

 		id: String!,
 		# friendly name to remove
 		friendlyName: String!): Installation!
+	# Remove an installation, returns true if installations was actually removed, false if installation did not exist
+	removeInstallation(
+		# id of the installation
+		id: String!
+	): Boolean!
 }

 # An installation is any instance of DYAMAND that is running somewhere.